 You must not mind a certain coolness from him

-If the traveller travels under the direction of a guide, he may find the road uneven and full of pits and holes like a quarry, and mounds like huge knees of a giant which are no longer kept covered.
-The dents and holes may have been made by the act of chiselling by a huge Glacier which stretched or rested his feet ‘against the Arctic Pole.
+If the traveler travels under the direction of a guide, he may find the road uneven and full of pits and holes like a quarry, and mounds like huge knees of a giant which are no longer kept covered.
+The dents and holes may have been made by the act of chiseling by a huge Glacier which stretched or rested his feet ‘against the Arctic Pole.
 You can read the poem in full here.

 Still said to haunt this side of Panther Mountain.